Industrial Organizational Psychology

 Heyne Building, Room 123B

-I graduated with Ph.D. in Industrial and Organizational Psychology from Bowling Green State University and joined the University of Houston faculty in 2003.
-Since 2008, I have worked at UH as an Associate Professor.
-I currently split my time between UH and Lagos Business School in Lagos, Nigeria: My research interests are in four major areas:
+I graduated with a Ph.D. in Industrial and Organizational Psychology from Bowling Green State University and joined the University of Houston faculty in 2003.
+I was promoted to Full Professor in 2017.
+My research interests are in four major areas:

 - Technical training and workforce nationalization.
 With the graduate students in my group, I have conducted applied research projects on the optimization of engineering training for non-Western settings.
 Our focus in this area has been on companies in the energy industry.
 We have conducted projects for ExxonMobil, Saudi Aramco, BP and Willbros on technical training, training needs analysis, and training climate in the energy industry.
 Through our research, we help companies identify means to effectively translate their Western-developed technical training programs for application in other cultural settings (particularly the Middle East and West Africa).